-Tulum: an ADO bus currently departs at 8:10am.
-Tickets are 388 pesos and the journey time is 3 hours 40 minutes.
+Tulum: an ADO bus currently departs at 8:10am and 10:20am.
+Tickets are 430 pesos and the journey time is 3 hours 40 minutes.

-- The ADO bus currently departs at 9:50am.
-Tickets are 214 pesos and the journey time is 2 hours 25 minutes.
+- The ADO bus currently departs at 9:50am and 1:20pm.
+Tickets are 236 pesos and the journey time is 2 hours 25 minutes.

 Merida: ADO operate 2 buses per day from Merida to Chiquila and Noreste and Oriente operate one each.

 - Two depart from Merida’s Historic Centre (currently 6:45am and 10:15am).

-- The second departs from the newer terminal, Paeso 60, in the hotel zone on Calle 60 and 35 (currently 7:15am).
-Tickets cost around 450 pesos and the journey time is between 5 hours 5 hours 30 minutes.
+- The other two depart from the newer terminal, Paeso 60, in the hotel zone on Calle 60 and 35 (currently 7:15am and 10:45am).
+Tickets cost around 500 pesos and the journey time is between 5 hours 5 hours 30 minutes.